 Like gardening?
 Like painting and woodwork?
 Friends of Crediton Station are looking for new members to help keep up the flower beds and planters and to keep the platform signs and benches looking good.
 More information from Celia Minoughan from the Devon and Cornwall Rail Partnership on 07929 243510 and email@example.com

 The offer runs from Saturday 22nd October until Monday 17th April 2017.
-It applies to all morning trains to Barnstaple up to and including the 12.27 from St Davids (or equivalent from Topsham, Digby, Central etc) and up to 11.59 on Sundays.
-It applies to/from all stations on the Tarka Line and no Groupsave or railcard discounts will apply.
+The half price offer applies to any train after 9.00 am and return the same day It applies to/from all stations on the Tarka Line and no Groupsave or railcard discounts will apply.

 The final passenger figures for 2014 are available here